-The following pages have a template for writing the report.
-Except for the "Method" section, which won't be part of them, all future lab reports must follow the same layout given in the template.
+The following pages have a template for writing this report.
+All future lab reports must follow the same layout, except you will not have to write the "Method" section.

 Name:

 Partner(s):

 1125 Section:

-Desk #
+Desk # -

 Date:

 My Reaction Time

 Purpose: Find my reaction time by catching a falling meter stick.